frjo/hugo-theme-zen/README.md

 **Zen** theme strives to be as clean and standard compliant as possible with some neat features.
 A solid base for your custom [Hugo](https://gohugo.io/) theme.

 It uses HTML5 with a modern CSS grid and flex layout.
-Care has ben taken to produce semantic and accessible code.
+Care has been taken to produce semantic and accessible code.

 ![Lighthouse report](https://raw.githubusercontent.com/frjo/hugo-theme-zen/main/images/lighthouse_report.png)